nforgeio/neonKUBE/Images/neon-proxy/README.md

 * **LOG_LEVEL** (*optional*) - logging level: `CRITICAL`, `SERROR`, `ERROR`, `WARN`, `INFO`, `SINFO`, `DEBUG`, or `NONE` (defaults to `INFO`).

 * **DEBUG** (*optional*) - set to `true` to enable debug mode.
 In this mode, the service will not delete the proxy configuration and certificate after HAProxy loads them into memory so these can be examined for debugging purposes.
 HAProxy will also be started in debug mode so that it will emit extensive activity information to standard output.
-Thid dhould nto be enabled for production..
+This should not be enabled for production..

 # HAProxy ZIP Archive